weiyi97/NuxtFirebaseScaffold/README.md

 #More information can be found in the package.json file
 ```

-# Things you need to do:
+# First Time Setup

 1. Go to `/firebase/init.js` and add your project information + api keys there
 2. Edit `package.json` to change the app name and description to your own
-3. In `store/user.js` and in the `login.vue` page, specify what information the user keys in for signup for their account\
+3. In `store/user.js` and in the `login.vue` page, specify what information the user keys in for signup for their account.

 In order for this app to be able to work, you will need to have already added the Firebase config details in `firebase/init.js`.
 Details on how to set up a Firebase project for a web app is available [here](https://firebase.google.com/docs/web/setup), and where to get the Firebase configuration is available [here](https://support.google.com/firebase/answer/7015592).